Soukorng/Cryptography_Final_Project_Vong_Soukorng_G2/README.md

 # Cryptography_Final_Project_Vong_Soukorng_G2
-# RSA CRACKER TOOL
+# RSA CRACKER

 ## Version
-**v1.0.0 - Final Version of RSA CRACKER TOOL**
+**v1.0.0 - Final Version of RSA CRACKER**

 ---

 ## Project Overview
-The **RSA Cracker Tool** is an advanced, user-friendly application designed for CTF (Capture The Flag), cryptography education.
+The **RSA Cracker** is an advanced, user-friendly application designed for CTF (Capture The Flag), cryptography education.
 This tool provides a comprehensive suite of RSA cryptanalysis techniques through a User-friendly graphical interface, making complex mathematical attacks accessible to both beginners and security professionals.

 ---